Energy & Climate

 - Create at least 60% fewer Greenhouse Gas emissions***

-- Generate an acceptable Internal Rate of Return on recommended investment
+- Generate an acceptable Internal Rate of Return on the recommended investment

 - Create a campus-wide energy culture